Lindzsy/curriculum/phase1/banking-homework-2.md

 Step 8
 ------
 New problem:  This has nothing to do with banking.
-Write a Ruby program that parses a $PATH string, and separates it into an array of directories.
-For example, if the $PATH returns  /User/bin
+Write a Ruby program that parses a $PATH string, and separates it into an array of directories, and outputs that array.
+For example, if the $PATH string contains

+/usr/local/bin:/usr/bin:/bin:/usr/sbin:/sbin

+then the output should be

+/usr/local/bin
+/usr/bin
+/bin
+/usr/sbin
+/sbin

+Hints:

+1. don't bother trying to redirect the output from $echo $PATH into your Ruby program.
+Instead, take the easy way out:  copy the $PATH from the terminal and paste it into your Ruby program as a literal string.
+2. search through the $PATH string to find the delimiters, and start a new array element every time you encounter a delimiter.